prohippo/pyelly/README.txt

                       clean up and extend "marking" rules and integration tests clean up documentation
-                      clean up ellySurvey code and fix dummy Tree class
+                      clean up ellySurvey code and fix dummy Tree class fix problem with rule sequence numbers in parse tree dumping add missing error exit in loading vocabulary table

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will often require regenerating any previously saved *.elly.bin files to ensure correct operation.
 Changes only to PyElly sample application definition files, unit testing input or key files, and PyElly documentation will be made from time to time, but these will leave version numbers the same, if they are the only changes.
 Updates are still frequent; check for the latest files.
+The dates above are for the initial release of a version,

 The PyElly website is at